Blessing the waterspirits

 I am not a spokesman for the Native people of Utah, nor do I pretend to be.
 But they are our fellow human beings.
 And I will stand in defense of their rights as I do my own.
 We need to stop blaming each other and look upon our past and present with compassion and equality, as the human condition.

 How many times have I heard people say about the Black Hawk War, "That's all in the past we just need to forget about it and move on."
-True, but the truth about our history doesn't belong to just the Church, it belongs to each of us, and no one has the right to hide it from us.
+A person saying that has little or no compassion.
+But the truth is, history doesn't belong to just the LDS Church, it belongs to each of us, and no one has the right to hide it from us.
 Before there can be healing we need to listen to each other.
 Listen not with your ears but with your heart.

 To illustrate what I am talking about, I encourage everyone to look at what happened in a tiny town in Washington State called Twisp.
 Google 'Twisp' for the story, or get the Two Rivers video.
 Two retirees from California moved to Twisp.
 When they realized there was no diversity in Twisp, only white people.
 Curious, they began to talk to the locals and dug into the town's history.
 Learning that the land they were on once belonged to Indians, they became acquainted with two Native Americans in the area.
 They came together to discuss their history and how Native Americans were treated so poorly by early colonists.
 Each invited their friends, and the talks grew in number.
 The rules were simple; no religious entities could be involved in their discussions and no politics.
 They agreed to listen to each other with open minds and open hearts.
 Eventually, so many people became interested that they had to hold meetings in a community center.
 Over time their discussions culminated in a Reconciliation pow-wow, and thousands of people attended to celebrate their newfound friendships.